 White adds: “We encourage our team to use their new environments to creatively engineer solutions, and we’ve opened our problem solving to the community around us, collaborating with more organisations and individuals than ever before.”

-Staff at Addition, a London-based financial services firm supporting small and medium-sized enterprises (SMEs), have been working from home over the past seven months and have now rented an office space in London.
+Staff at Addition, a London-based financial services firm supporting small and medium-sized enterprises (SMEs), have been working from home and the company has rented an office space in London.

 “No one is obliged to work at the office but we made sure there are enough hot desk options in case anyone from our team needs a change of scenery,” says Liesa Stecher, the company’s chief growth officer.